chiggachiggayeah/weatherman/weatherman.md

 "Jin Chen"

 "Great," said the man, nodding.
 He closed the door.
-Through the window, the girls and Naram watched as the man dug through a pile of papers on cabinet next to the tv.
+Through the window, the girls and Naram watched as the man dug through a pile of papers on a cabinet next to the tv.
 Then finally he pulled one out and whatever he found on it seemed to be satisfactory, as he nodded at it for a good thirty seconds.
-He returned to the door opened it.
+He returned to the door, opened it.
 "Just to double check.
 You're Naram-Sin Nazari?"

 "Yeah," confirmed Naram.